w41k4z/ORM/Note.md

     - When a @OneToOne collapse with a @OneToMany/@ManyToMany is the same entity as the same related entity, the related entity columns are duplicated in the request generated

+    - Same table inheritance when inserting is forgetting the discriminator column and values

 ### Documentation

     - Repository